-The Royal Hospital School is committed to providing life-changing opportunities through bursaries and career opportunities.
-In terms of partnerships, around 70 children are currently supported through a means-tested Seafarers’ Bursary awarded by our parent charity, Greenwich Hospital who also provide university bursaries for seafarers.
-We also enjoy a partnership with the Royal National Children’s SpringBoard Foundation, funding a number of children from some of the country’s most deprived communities.
+The Royal Hospital school is committed to providing life-changing opportunities through bursaries.
+In terms of partnerships, around 70 children are currently supported through a means'-tested Seafarers' Bursary awarded by our parent charity, Greenwich Hospital, who also provide university bursaries for seafarers.
+We also enjoy a partnership with the Royal National Children's SpringBoard Foundation, funding a number of children from some of the most deprived communities.

 Our ambition is to widen this access to even more pupils who would benefit from the outstanding all-round education we provide.
 We are particularly keen to honour our founding values of service and loyalty by supporting children of alumni, those with a maritime or services background and cared for children from our ancestral home, the Royal Borough of Greenwich.

-Thanks to a journey started by the Royal Hospital School (Alumni) Association, our first community funded pupil entered the School in September 2019.
-With your support, we will build a long-term effort and change an additional 100 lives by 2033, the centenary of the School’s move to Holbrook.
+Thanks to the journey started by the Royal Hospital School (Alumni) Association, our first community funded pupil entered the School in 2019.
+With your support, we will change an 100 lives by 2033, the centenary of the School's move to Holbrook.

 Both Joshua and Nathan had an amazing time at RHS, fully embracing everything the school had to offer them.
 Their life trajectories are now offering them a future which is brighter and richer than I could ever have hoped for.
 The School has without doubt enabled them to navigate their successes.
 To all potential donors I would like to highlight how life-changing a bursary can be for people of less affluent backgrounds.
 This is why I am delighted that the School is taking its destiny in its own hands and fundraising for bursaries for children from low-income families.

 Julia Mellors, regular supporter of the Centennial Fund (and proud mum of Joshua and Nathan Mellors pictured above)